HOW TO SUCCESSFULLY BREAK INTO THE BEAUTY BIZ

 For this Alumni Feature, I chatted with Amber Artinian, Admissions and Placement Coordinator at the Aveda Institute Calgary.
 She is definitely the go-to girl for anyone seeking advice on how to make career moves in the most effective way!

 Amber has a very unique first-hand perspective on Aveda education and professional reinvention that is unmeasurably valuable to potential students.
-From Salon Assistant, to Institute Alumni (yup, that’s right – she graduated from Toronto’s Institute program in 2010), to Administrative Assistant, to Admissions and Placement Coordinator- she’s run the gamut in this industry.
+From Salon Assistant, to Institute Alumni (yup, that’s right – she graduated from Toronto’s Institute program in 2010), to Administrative Assistant, to Admissions and Placement Coordinator- she’s run the gamut as far as hair school goes.

 Read on for some words of wisdom that could help you navigate the best path to your dream job!